 From the Singapore Sling to the Whiskey Sour, there's no doubt about it, America's crazy about the cocktail.
 But when exactly was the first cocktail hour?
 And how many cocktail creations are really out there?
 Join host Jim O'Connor for a happy half-an-hour as he distills the mystery of mixology and spills the history of the cocktail.

+Cheese is one of the most varied and subtle foods in the world.
+In taste it can be bland, buttery, innocuous, rich, creamy, pungent, sharp, salty or lightly delicate.
 Cheese can be enjoyed as an appetizer or a dessert, and it pairs beautifully with everything from hamburgers to fruit.
 But cheese by itself is only the beginning.
 It's also an essential ingredient to traditional dishes and to new, innovative creations.
-Jim O'Connor unseals the mysteries behind the most universal of foods: cheese.-
+Jim O'Connor unseals the mysteries behind the most universal of foods: cheese.

-Various international bbq specialties are detailed before George visits a festive Jamaican style barbecue in Los Angeles with chef Derrick Angus of Derricks's Jamaican Cuisine restaurant.
-George sits down for a fascinating tabletop BBQ at Seoul Jung, George gets a lesson in the flavorful Brazilian variations when he visits the popular BBQ chain Fogo de Chao in Dallas.
+Various international barbecue specialties are detailed before George visits a festive Jamaican-style barbecue in Los Angeles with chef Derrick Angus of Derrick's Jamaican Cuisine restaurant.
+George sits down for a fascinating tabletop BBQ at Seoul Jung and George gets a lesson in the flavorful Brazilian variations when he visits the popular BBQ chain Fogo de Chao in Dallas.

 Host George Duran explores Gingerbread.
 He uncovers a modern day gingerbread man recipe in Washington, D.C., learns the secrets to building a stellar gingerbread house and reveals the many ways one of our favorite holiday flavors is used from cocktails to soups to toothpaste!